canonical/ubuntu-core-docs/docs/en/image/custom-images.md

 - `base`: provides the run-time environment
   _core18_ is the current standard base and as is built from [Ubuntu 18.04 LTS](http://releases.ubuntu.com/18.04/).
 See [Base snaps](https://forum.snapcraft.io/t/base-snaps/11198) for more details.
 - `authority-id`, `brand-id`: defines the authority signing the assertion
-  stock assertions are signed by `canonical`.
+  reference assertions are signed by `canonical`.
 Non-reference assertions are signed by their [brand store](build-store/index.md).
 For a custom model assertion, this needs to be the developer ID.
 - `timestamp`: UTC formatted time and date